Our Team

 Individual Therapy

-Approaches: Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Eye Movement Desensitization and Reprocessing – EMDR, Relational therapy
+Approaches: Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Eye Movement Desensitization and Reprocessing – EMDR, Relational therapy, Trauma-Informed Therapy, Motivational Interviewing, Behavioural Activation.

 Areas of Practice